ggrandes/bouncer/README.md

 ###### Notes about security:

+* If use MUX=SSL
+    * files.crt are X.509 public certificates
+    * files.key are RSA Keys in PKCS#8 format (no encrypted)
-* If use SSL "files.crt/.key" must be in class-path like "bouncer.conf"
+    * files.crt/.key must be in class-path like "bouncer.conf"
-* If use SSL be careful about permissions of "files.key" (unix 600 may be good)
+    * be careful about permissions of "files.key" (unix permission 600 may be good)
-* Maybe if AES key is used, you need to protect the "bouncer.conf"
+* If use MUX=AES, you need to protect the "bouncer.conf" from indiscrete eyes (unix permission 600 may be good).

 ##### Example config of simple forward: